The Hyundai Genesis is unexpectedly fast. So we set out to prove the car could go 0-60 mph in less than a Vine.

 A selection of a few passion projects I've created over the years with friends.

 Rather than just tell people Hyundai's turbo Sonata is fast, we created an experience itself that could be experienced quicker.
-"How Fast Can you Turbo?" is a Spritz-powered speed reading experience that hacks the human brain to deliver the benefits of Hyundai’s new turbo technology, at turbo speed.
+"How Fast Can you Turbo?" is a Spritz-powered speed reading experience that delivers the benefits of Hyundai’s new turbo technology, at turbo speed.

 Jello Temptations is the first Jell-O just for adults.
 So we decided to create the world’s first vending machine that can sense if you are in fact, a grownup.
 Using INTEL facial recognition technology, the vending machine was capable of identifying adults and children within 25 feet.